Getting Started With Cyber Security Awareness Training for Small Business

 Maintain a Database Where Employees Can Find Answers to Cyber Security Questions

-A user-friendly guidebook or reference document is an invaluable tool for cyber security.
-Create a database so that employees can check for cyber security threats on their own.
+A user-friendly guidebook or reference document is an invaluable tool.
+Create a database so that employees can check for cybersecurity threats on their own.

-Where Can You Find More Help With Cyber Security Awareness Training for a Small Business?
+Where Can You Find More Help With Cyber Security Training for a Small Business?

-Cyber attacks target small businesses as well as large corporations.
+Cyberattacks are on the rise and target small businesses as well as large corporations.
 The best defense against these threats is preparation and planning.
-With cyber attacks on the rise, every business should have a dedicated training program for employees as well as plans to handle digital threats.

 By clicking “Accept”, you agree to the use of cookies on your device in accordance with our Privacy and Cookie policies